|Note: This feature is available in SpatialKey Client for Windows applications, i.e., Map Analyst, Hazard Analyst and Accumulations.|

 With the synchronization now set up, a new icon appears in the pods illustrating that the field is synched.
 When filtering using a synched column filter pod, both datasets are filtered at the same time.

-Here I have doubled clicked on the “Broward County” value from the blue dataset.
-The red dataset filter pod is filtered down to show only the Broward County values.
+Here I have doubled clicked on the “Orlando” value from the blue dataset.
+The red dataset filter pod is filtered down to show only the Orlando values.
 The map stays in sync with all pod filters as normal.

 Using this feature will save time and help your datasets stay in sync as your explore your data.
 Give it a try!